JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 **direct references to the original papers** where the algorithm is taken from, in case some users don't understand (or simply don't want to read) the source code.
 For example, the documentation string of [`?lyapunovs`](https://datseris.github.io/DynamicalSystems.jl/latest/lyapunovs/#DynamicalSystems.lyapunovs) will cite relevant publications for the definition and computation of the lyapunov spectrum.

+Be sure to visit the [Contributor Guide](contributors_guide) page, because you can help make this package better without having to write a single line of code!
+Also, if you find this package helpful please consider staring it on [GitHub](https://github.com/JuliaDynamics/DynamicalSystems.jl)!
+This would give us an accurate lower bound of users that this package has already helped!

 ## Contents
 This is the (non-final) list of what this package aims to offer: